BertGoens/refind-theme-regular/README.md

 # refind-theme-regular

 A simplistic clean and minimal theme for rEFInd, with presets for normal and HD monitors, like the macbook.
 It's a beautifull theme for super-users.

 When starting your computer it presents you all your operating systems, and an icon detailing from where you will boot.
+Along with some tools including: a command prompt, reboot and shutdown options, and more.

 ![screenshot][screenshot]

 ### Usage

 Read the setup instructions for [linux](docs/install-linux.md), or [macOs](docs/install-macos.md).

+### Contribute

 If you want to modify the theme and make a contribution read [build](docs/build.md) documentation to help you get started.